Baby Come Back

 This classic bluegrass classic centers on a guy full of sorrow after misusing his former girl, who he hopes will go back to him.

-Typically the ring has to return to the guy, but with this Sixties smash hit the jilted woman would much like to have the liver compared to the piece of jewelry.
+Typically the ring has to return to the guy, but with this Sixties smash hit the Sanford Wildlife Removal would much like to have the liver compared to the piece of jewelry.

 Squeeze lyricist Chris Difford supplied the words for this Imperial Bedroom monitor, which has Elvis prepared to roll over and play dead today that he’s in her doghouse.